 Name a whole world

 The International Astronomical Union (IAU) calls on all people living in South Africa to name the planet WASP-62 b and its host star WASP-62.
 This is your chance to name a whole world.
-Both individuals and groups may suggest names, and you may make more than one suggestion.
-The closing date is 30 September 2019.
+Both individuals and groups have suggested names, and you may now vote for your favourite.
+Voting is open until 14 November 2019.

 South Africa has an important relationship to WASP-62 b: The planet was discovered by SuperWASP, one of the telescopes near the town of Sutherland in the Northern Cape.